pivot-access-ltd/bma-offline-docs/src/how-to-label-devices-6200.md

 <!-- "How to label devices" -->
-MAAS offers a wide range of device labelling: tags that can carry information; static annotations which can identify and describe machines; and dynamic annotations which can describe current workloads for deployed machines.
+MAAS provides a robust device labelling system that allows you to easily manage and configure your machines.
+With tags, annotations, and dynamic annotations, you can sort and describe your machines with ease, and filter your UI dashboards quickly and efficiently.

-- [Tag machines](/t/how-to-tag-machines/5928): The most common tags are machine tags, which can not only help you sort machines, but also help to configure that machine, e.g., with kernel options, when being deployed.
+[Machine tags](/t/how-to-tag-machines/5928) are the most commonly used tags, which not only help to sort your machines but also to configure them during deployment, such as with kernel options.
+You can also add static and dynamic [annotations](/t/how-to-annotate-machines/5929) to your machines, with the former being persistent and the latter lasting only for the duration of a specific deployment.

-- [Annotate machines](/t/how-to-annotate-machines/5929): You can also annotate machines.
-Static annotations stick with a machine as long as it exists.
-Dynamic annotations, on the other hand, last only as long as a specific deployment.

-- [Use machine tags](/t/how-to-use-machine-tags/5224): There are quite a few nuances to machine tags.

-- [Use controller tags](/t/how-to-use-controller-tags/5216): You can also tag controllers to help easily tell them apart.

-- [Use storage tags](/t/how-to-use-storage-tags/5232): Storage tags help you mark and remember specialized storage configurations.

-- [Use network tags](/t/how-to-use-network-tags/5228): Network tags let you remember how you set up specific network interfaces.
+[Using machine tags](/t/how-to-use-machine-tags/5224) comes with several nuances, so it’s essential to know how to use them effectively.
+Additionally, you can also [tag controllers](/t/how-to-use-controller-tags/5216), making it easy to distinguish them, and use [storage](/t/how-to-use-storage-tags/5232) and [network](/t/how-to-use-network-tags/5228) tags to remember specialized configurations for storage and network interfaces.

+With MAAS device labelling, managing and configuring your machines has never been easier.